Fordcois/Portfolio/README.md

 npm run dev
 ```

-Your local development server will be running at http://localhost:3000, and you can view your portfolio site there.
+Your local development server will be running at http://localhost:3000